digital-asset/docs.daml.com/docs/2.7.0/docs/daml/intro/6_Parties.rst

 Up to now, the controllers of choices were known from the current contract.
 Here, the ``newOwner`` variable is part of the choice arguments, not the ``Iou``.

 This is also the first time we have shown a choice with more than one controller.
 If multiple controllers are specified, the authority of *all* the controllers is needed.
-Here, neither ``owner`` nor ``newOwner`` can execute a reassignment unilaterally, hence the name ``Mutual_Transfer``.
+Here, neither ``owner`` nor ``newOwner`` can execute a transfer unilaterally, hence the name ``Mutual_Transfer``.

 .. literalinclude:: daml/daml-intro-6/daml/Parties.daml
   :language: daml